proycon/LaMachine/README.md

 from scratch even more so.
 Ideally software is installed through your distribution's package manager, but we do not always have packages available for all platforms, or they may be out of date.
-LaMachine ensures you can always use all of our software at the very latest (development) versions by bundling them all and offering them in three distinct forms:
+LaMachine ensures you can always use all of our software at the very latest stable versions by bundling them all and offering them in three distinct forms:

  * As a **Virtual Machine** - Easiest, allows you to run our software on any host OS.